KaluKali/trit-pairs-bot/README.md

 ## Getting Started

-In .env put your table name in database and data's for authorizing in mysql

 execute deployment.sql into mysql-db

-put your token in main.js
+create file ".env"

+In .env put your table name in database, data's for authorizing in mysql, your api token

+npm start

 ## Installing

 npm install

-node main.js